aposimz/nekot_radio_off/nekot_radio_offc/README.md

 # nekot_radio_offc

+You can manually turn off the car radio station using a command.
+Note: These commands must be used while in a vehicle.
 /offradio
-    Turn off the radio station using a command.　ラジオ局をオフに設定。ラジオ局の変更可能。
+    Turn off the radio station using a command.
 /noradio
-    Disable the radio using a command.　ラジオを無効化（ガレージに一度しまうと有効に戻ります）
+    Disable the radio using a command.